Clare Hall Secondary School

-Following a brawl at the school shortly after 11 on the morning of March 31, 2023, five students, four of them girls, were brought into police custody.
-The fight allegedly involved the use of a mop stick and a piece of 24-inch board.
-Authorities claimed that the altercation began inside the theater before moving outside the grounds.
-The students, whose ages vary from 13 to 15, got into an argument, although it's unclear what started it.

 Sports

 The Clare Hall Secondary School athletic teams have been successful in a number of tournaments, including the 2022 Inter-school Cricket competition, in which they triumphed over the Sir Novelle Richards Academy by a score of 176 runs.
 In the year 2022, CHSS also won the volleyball match against All Saints Secondary School (ASSS) with scores of 18–25, 25–15, and 15–11.